SAP-samples/teched2023-DA260/exercises/dd2/README.md

 ### **Overview of Replication Flow core functionality**

 Replication flows are provisioned via the so called "Replication Management Service (RMS)" and have been made available to simplify the realization of data replication use cases in SAP Datasphere.
-Whereas RMS includes the whole data replication service incl. its dependent components, a "Replication Flow" is the name of the artefact that a user creates & maintaines inside the SAP Datasphere Data Builder application.
+Whereas RMS includes the whole data replication service incl. its dependent components, a "Replication Flow" is the name of the artefact that a user creates & maintains inside the SAP Datasphere Data Builder application.
 The main capabilities and functional foundation are visualized in the following illustration:
 <br><br>
 ![](images/overview.jpg)
 <br>